matteomenapace/making-cheese/recipes/raw-almond-feta/README.md

 	* Getting harder but still quite tangy.
 A pinkish rind is growing on the outside, whilst the inside is white and drier.
 	* 11:30: unwrapped it, sprinkled salt flakes on the side facing top, then wrapped in cheese-cloth, turned it upside down and sprinkled salt flakes on the cheese-cloth (side facing up)
 * 19.08.2015
 	* 14:00: had some in a pasta dish.
 The rind wouldn't melt, but the inside eventually would dissolve.
-Tastes still bit too tangy (*rajuvelacy* as we started to call it)
+Tastes still bit too tangy (*rejuvelacy* as we started to call it)
 * 20.08.2015
 	* 11:00: transferred in the fridge (in a sealed box)

+### Batch 3

+* 24.08.2015
+	* 14:00: soaked cashews (1 cup, measured dry)
+	* 22:00: used refrigerated quinoa rejuvelac (10.08), 1/4 cup.
+* 26.08.2015
+	* 21:30: used 1/3 cup water and 1 tbsp agar powder; placed the agar+cashew+rejuvelac mixture into a cloth-lined container and in the bread-bin (without lid)

+### Batch 4

+* 24.08.2015
+	* 14:00: soaked almonds (1 cup, measured dry)
+	* 22:00: used refrigerated quinoa rejuvelac (11.08), 1/4 cup + 1/8 cup fresh water to smoothen it.* 26.08.2015
+* 26.08.2015
+	* 21:30: used 1/3 cup water and 1 tbsp agar powder; placed the agar+almond+rejuvelac mixture into a cloth-lined container and in the bread-bin (without lid)

 ### Byproducts